JOERILEY.WORK

 Cal State San Marcos

-This course will be a combination of lectures, demonstrations, hands on experimentation, field trips, site visits, and dialogues with practicing artists.
+This course includes lectures, demonstrations, hands on experimentation, field trips, site visits, and dialogues with practicing artists.
 Generally, we will begin each class with a lecture on the day’s topics and/or hold class discussion and critiques.
 The second half of the class will be hands on studio time where students will engage in projects designed around the course material.
 There will be field trips that will require us to meet off campus on occasion.
 Students will be informed when they are required to meet off campus.

-• Identify and evaluate recent practices/methods of collaboration between artists and scientists including ecological and multispecies practices.
+• Evaluate and utilize practices/methods of collaboration between artists and scientists through multimodal projects (group and individual)

 Student work samples: